gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 .# Abstract

-This document defines the digital trust protocol authorization code flow, which allows End-Users share information with Clients in a secure way using OIDC and OAuth 2.0 protocols.
+This document defines the Digital Trust Protocol authorization code flow, which allows End-Users share verified information with Clients in a secure way using OIDC and OAuth 2.0 protocols.

 {mainmatter}